schigurupatis/DevTinder-webUI/README.md

 ## PART - 4

 - See all my connections list(existing Connections - page)
-  -- Fetch existing connections of loggedin user using useEffect hook -- Render with user card design with array map method
+  -- Created ConnectionsSlice with add & remove connection reducers -- Fetch existing connections of loggedin user using useEffect hook -- Storing connections in Store
+  -- Render with user card design with array map method
-- See all Requests received from other users(New Requestes - page)
+- See all Requests received from other users(New Requestes - page) -- Created RequestSlice with add & remove Request reducers -- Fetch requests of logggedin user using useEffect hook -- Storing requests in store
+  -- Render the requests with new ui design